 FAQs:

-1. Why is a Power of Attorney necessary if I already have a will?
+1. Why do I need a Power of Attorney if I already have a will?

-A will covers what happens after death.
-A Power of Attorney protects you during your lifetime if you’re unable to make decisions due to illness or incapacity.
+A will applies after death.
+A Power of Attorney protects you during your lifetime if you become unable to make decisions.

 2. Who can I appoint as my attorney?

-You can appoint any trusted adult – a spouse, partner, child, friend, or solicitor – to act on your behalf.
+You can appoint any trusted adult, such as a spouse, partner, child, close friend, or a solicitor.

-Depending on the powers you grant, your attorney can manage finances, property, healthcare, or personal welfare matters.
+Depending on the powers granted, an attorney may manage finances, property, health, or personal welfare matters.

-Without a POA, your loved ones must apply for guardianship through the courts, which is expensive, time-consuming, and can cause unnecessary stress.
+Without a POA, your family may need to apply for guardianship through the courts, which can be stressful, costly, and time-consuming.

 Yes.
-As long as you have the mental capacity to make decisions, you can revoke or change your Power of Attorney at any time.
+As long as you have capacity, you can amend or revoke your Power of Attorney at any time.